Everything you need to know about VS2 clarity diamonds

 If you can view high quality images of diamonds and can find an eye clean SI1 diamond then it is a great option.
 It will be less expensive and look identical when viewed in a ring.

 However, finding eye clean SI1 diamonds that also have a high quality cut that is optimised to deliver as much brilliant sparkle as possible can take a little while.
 If you’re prepared to wait a while to find the perfect stone though, they can be a great choice.
-If you’ve found a stone that you’re not sure about and would like a second opinion, then please just drop me a line.

 When should you not choose an SI1 diamond over a VS2 diamond?